ypinhsuan/tp/docs/UserGuide.md

 ### Display venue : `display`

-Displays the venue of a lesson.
+Gives you the venue of a lesson.

 Format: `display-venue c\1 l\1`
 * Gives the venue of the lesson specified at `CLASS_INDEX` + `LESSON_INDEX`.